nighthawkcoders/flask_portfolio/README.md

-# Team Name: N224-Coders
+# N224-Coders
 ## [Scrum Board](https://github.com/sonakshibhalla/flask_portfolio/projects/1)
 ## [Commits by Contributor](https://github.com/sonakshibhalla/flask_portfolio/graphs/contributors)
 ## [Our Project]
+> Learn more about the world!

+## Ideation
+The overall idea of our project is a traveling aid.
+Any user can communicate with the websit and recieve statistics about locations, including weather, temperature, and more.
+We can teach people about popular locations.

+## Purpose
-## Our project is an app to aid with traveling.
+Our project is an app to aid with traveling.
 In our website, users can interact with API's, and informative pages that help them understand the optimal traveling period, the best places to go, and the best things to eat.
 Our group is looking to create many new developments that improve both the frontend and backend of our app.
 More things such as easier and cleaner sites, API abilities, and fun activities are on the horizon.

 ## Pair Share Journals